About Amy Bumgardner Jewelry

 How it's made

 Amy works with trusted suppliers to source sustainable materials when possible.
 All of the raw silver used in her designs is recycled.
 Most turquoise and cabochons are purchased from sellers that she has come to know and trust.
-The majority of her gemstones are sourced from a raw material supplier who makes frequent visits to cutting centers to ensure fair wages and ethical treatment of the employees.
-These are all resources she has been relying on since the beginning and have faith in their transparency.
+The majority of her gemstones are sourced from a supplier who makes frequent visits to cutting centers to ensure fair wages and ethical treatment of the employees.
+These are all resources she has been relying on since the beginning and has faith in their transparency.

 As Amy Bumgardner Jewelry continues to grow, learning sustainable practices has become a top priority.
 Jewelry making has some harsh chemicals involved at times and Amy is constantly working to find better, safer solutions.
 Some designs will be phased out in the near future so she can work towards this goal of being more eco friendly.